 OCT scanning can be done by maintaining the probe placed lightly or firmly on the wall of the GI tract.
 When the probe is placed lightly on the mucosal surface, the depth of penetration is limited mainly to the superficial submucosa; by this way superficial epithelium, lamina propria, and the upper part of submucosa are clearly visualized.
 When the probe is placed firmly against the mucosal surface, submucosa and muscularis propria can be clearly visualized, but details of the superficial layers of the mucosa are lost.
 When the OCT probe is held in strict contact with the tissue surface, as occurs when it is inserted across strictures of the pancreatico-biliary ductal system, the superficial epithelium may appear compressed and difficult to evaluate.

-studies demonstrated the feasibility of OCT in the GI tract: In these studies the GI tract wall was identified as a multiple layer structure characterized by a sequence of hyper- and hypo-reflective layers, with a variable homogenicity of the back-scattered signal[8-10].
+Several in vitro studies demonstrated the feasibility of OCT in the GI tract: In these studies the GI tract wall was identified as a multiple layer structure characterized by a sequence of hyper- and hypo-reflective layers, with a variable homogenicity of the back-scattered signal[8-10].
 Neoplastic and normal tissue also showed different light backscattering patterns[11-13].

 In our studies, a near-focus OCT probe (Pentax, Lightlab Imaging, Westford, MA, USA) was used, with a penetration depth of about 1 mm and a resolution of approximately 10 μm.
 The probe operates at 1.2-1.4 μm center wavelength (nominal value: 1.3 μm), with a scan frequency ranging from 1000 to 4000 kHz (nominal value: 3125 kHz).
 Radial and longitudinal scanning resolutions have an operating range in tissue of 15-20 μm (nominal value: 18 μm), and 21-27 μm (nominal value: 24 μm), respectively.
 Infrared light is delivered to the imaging site through a single optical fiber 0.006 diameter.
 OCT probe is assembled in a catheter with an outer diameter of 1.2 mm; the catheter-based probe consists of a rotating probe encased in a transparent outer sheath, which remains stationary while the rotating probe has a pullback movement of 1 mm/s, with an acquisition rate of 10 frames per second.
 Using this technique, a segment of tissue 5.5 cm long can be filmed over a 55-s period.